Converse with mountains and text overlay with Westminster Academic Catalogs

 HON 201 and 202 Foundational Conversations I & II may be substituted for any two of the following three courses required of philosophy program majors: PHIL 102, one lower-division course, an additional 200 level course.
 HON 203 Foundational Conversations III may be substituted for one of these courses.
 For the minor, HON 201 and 202 Foundational Conversations I & II may be substituted for any two of the following courses: PHIL 102, PHIL 216, or PHIL 221, and HON 203 Foundational Conversations III may be substituted for one of these courses.

-Philosophy Major Bachelor of Science Degree
+Bachelor of Science - Philosophy Major

 Requirement Description Credit Hours Prerequisites